In which I take my first whipper on my very own gear.

 Into stuff like this:

-Before buying the gear, I consulted a half-dozen trusted climbers in my trusted climbing community, all of whom happened to be conveniently gathered in one extremely inconvenient location.
+Before buying the gear, I consulted a half-dozen trusted climbers in my trusted climbing community, all of whom were conveniently gathered in one extremely inconvenient location.
 They were very opinionated and contradicted one another.
 I should have doubles from #3 down to .5.
 No, I should have doubles down to .4.
 No, I should not have a .4 at all.
 I should have a .4, but it should be an X4, not a C4.
 I should have Metolious master cams.
 I should not have Metolious master cams.
 I would need master cams, but only if and when I did a big wall.
 Offsets were indispensable.
 Offsets were unnecessary.
 For small stuff, TCUs, definitely.
 No, Aliens, obviously!
 C3’s were great.
 C3s sucked.
 C3’s were irrelevant now that there were X4’s.
 C3’s were still relevant.

 When they began contradicting even themselves, I realized that there was no one right answer, and, as Rilke said, I would have to live the questions.
 I sat down in front of a computer, availed myself of a discount, and put some shiny objects that were the same as the ones most everyone else seemed to have into a virtual shopping cart.
 I am not ashamed to admit I had my hand literally held during this process.